Drug & Alcohol Policy and Procedure

 - provision for the renegotiation of the contract.

 A contract might not always be appropriate.
-The school reserves the right to recommend that a pupil be transferred elsewhere to complete his/her education if it is in the interest of the pupil and/or the school.
+The School reserves the right to recommend that a pupil be transferred elsewhere to complete his or her education if it is in the interest of the pupil and/or the School.

 Fish Hoek High School Protects

-The above policy has found expression in “Fish Hoek High School Protects”.
+The above policy has found expression in the “Fish Hoek High School Protects”.

-Zero tolerance means decisive first time intervention that protects the school and comes to the assistance of any pupils who may be involved.
+Zero tolerance means decisive first time intervention that protects the school and comes to the assistance of any pupils that may be involved.
 The approach must both deter and rehabilitate.

 Drugs are a curse.
 Their use and distribution continues to destroy families and whole communities.
-We are deeply concerned at the increased availability and the aggressive pedalling of drugs in our community.
-As teenagers assert their growing individuality, they are vulnerable to risky behaviour and thus make easy targets.
+We are deeply concerned at the increased availability and the aggressive pedalling in our community.
+As teenagers assert their growing individuality they are vulnerable to risky behaviour and make easy targets.
 We must be seen to be protecting them decisively and compassionately.
-To this end, a voluntary drug testing programme called “Fish Hoek High School Protects” was introduced in 2009.
+To this end a voluntary drug-testing programme called “Fish Hoek High School Protects” was introduced in 2009.

-The intention is to empower our pupils to say no to drugs with the knowledge that they could be tested at school.
+Then intention is to assist our pupils to say no to drugs with the knowledge that they could be tested at school.
 It is hoped that this knowledge will both deter and provide an “escape” when tempted amongst peers.
-It is equally intended to rehabilitate.
+It is equally to rehabilitate.

 It is our hope that the project will be enthusiastically supported by all our families.
 There is enormous power in numbers.
 New families will be asked to sign on to the project early each year.